alandekok/jlibtool/README.md

     $ cc jlibtool.c -o jlibtool

-If you don't have a working C compiler, don't use jlibtool.
+If you have no working C compiler, you don't need jlibtool.

 ## Portability

-It should build without errors on all Posix compatible operating systems.
+It should build without errors on all Posix operating systems.
 It will likely also build on Windows, though that has not been tried.
-If there are build errors on Windows, the patches to fix the problem are likely to be small.
+If there are build errors on Windows, the fixes are likely to be small.
 Please submit patches, and they will be integrated into the next version.

 The source contains compile-time checks for OS/2, Mac OS X, Linux, FreeBSD, NetBSD, SUN, MingW, and some more esoteric systems.